 Australian Host Organisations must submit an Activity Completion Report (ACR) to DFAT as specified in the Grant Agreement Deed/RoU within 45 days of the activity end date.

 The ACR requires the Australian Host Organisation and participating Fellows to report on the outcomes of the Fellowship.
 The ACR includes a financial acquittal pro forma which must be used for acquitting the grant funding.

 Fellows are also required to complete a Fellows Completion Survey prior to their departure from Australia.
 Host organisations must support Fellows to complete the survey by providing access to a computer with internet connection.
-Fellows participating in follow-up activities in their home countries will be required to complete part of the survey in Australia and part at the end of the home country activities.
+Fellows participating in Fellowship activities in their home countries will be required to complete Part 1 of the survey in Australia and Part 2 at the end of their home country activities.

 When are the unspent Fellowship funds required to be returned?

-As part of the Grant Agreement Deed, any unspent Fellowship grant funds, including interest accrued, must be returned to DFAT within 30 days of receiving notification from the Fellowship Secretariat of the amount to be returned.
+As part of the Grant Agreement, any unspent Fellowship grant funds, including interest accrued, must be returned to DFAT within 30 days of receiving notification from the Fellowship Secretariat of the amount to be returned.

 Information on how to transfer the unspent funds to DFAT can be found in the GST note template on the Acquittal page in SmartyGrants.